bodeolukolu/GBSapp/ReadMe.md

 - Variant calling implemented from 1x (haploid) to 8x (octoploid).
 - Splice-aware aligner allows for RNAseq data as input (recommended only for haploid or diploid genomes)
 - Can exclude reads that are rare haplotypes at population level (due to sequencing error and somaclonal variation).
-- Annonates SNPs based on if reads map to single and multiple loci.
+- Annonate SNPs based on if reads map to single and multiple loci.
 - Functions under-development:
-  - calling microhaplotypes/multilocus markers
+  - calling microhaplotypes markers
-  - additional haplotype-based filtering (useful for targeted-genotyping)
   - generating sequence context for variants
   - estimating ploidy level and aneuploidy.